xyproto/png2svg/README.md

 | 2.22 KB              | 231 KB                                    | 71.2 KB                     | 66.7 KB                       |
 | ![png](img/acme.png) | ![png](img/acme_singlepixel.svg)          | ![png](img/acme.svg)        | ![png](img/acme4096.svg)      |

+Just for illustrating the process, here's a version where all rectangles larger than 1 pixel has been colored pink:

+![svg](img/acmecolor.svg)

 The Glenda bunny is from [9p.io](https://9p.io/plan9/glenda.html).

-Here's a version where the rectangles larger than a single pixel has been colored in pink:

-![svg](img/acmecolor.svg)

 ## Q&A